softprops/zig-iter/README.md

 for (elems) |elem| {
     buf.appendAssumeCapacity(elem * 2);
 }
-// 👇 capture a refer to the slice of data you want, DONT FORGET TO DEALLOCATE IT const doubled = try buf.toOwnedSlice();
+// 👇 capture a ref to the slice of data you want, DONT FORGET TO DEALLOCATE IT const doubled = try buf.toOwnedSlice();
 defer allocator.free(doubled);
 // 👇 do something with it